Essential Components of a Cyber Incident Response Plan Template

 • Complex: From our client reviews and experience we can safely say that most cyber incident response plans are too lengthy and complex and too much attention is given to acronyms, appendixes and other useless artefacts.

 Complex processes and procedures are baked into the plan or the cyber incident response template and little attention is actually given to the cyber-attack scenarios that will impact the business.
-(We cover scenarios and how to create scenarios in our UK Government NCSC-Certified Cyber Incident Planning & Response training).
+(We cover scenarios and how to create scenarios in our UK Government's NCSC Assured Training in Cyber Incident Planning & Response).

 These documents are of little or no use when you are in the crosshairs of a cyber criminal and under fire from multiple sides.
 Trust us, a 100-page document with numbered images, labelled tables and complex looking-to-impress process workflows are practically useless when you are in the eye of the storm.